 We’ve tried it ourselves, and have put together a full review into the benefits of this energy pill in case you need more information.

-If you’re looking for some kind of caffeine tablet in this energy pill list, Performance Lab Stim is the best you’re going to find.
+If you’re looking for some kind of caffeine tablet in this energy pill list, Performance Lab Stim is an option – but not the best on our list.